Simokid/Simokid/README.md

 ## Objective

-In this Github Repository I have presented a range of projects that highlight my skills in problem-solving, practical application, and utilizing industry-standard tools and approaches to tackle real-world tech difficulties.
+In this Github Repository, I have presented a range of projects that highlight my skills in problem-solving, practical application, and utilizing industry-standard tools and approaches to tackle real-world tech difficulties.

 <h2>👨‍💻 Information Technology Projects:</h2>